evisp/holbertonschool-hbnb/app/models/README.md

 - **Attributes:** `text`, `rating`, `place_id`, `user_id`.
 - **Rating Validation:** Ensures the rating is between 1 and 5.
 - **Dictionary Representation:** Includes the review text, rating, and associated place and user IDs.

----

-This README gives an overview of each model's purpose and functionality, making it clear how they fit into the overall architecture of the HBnB Evolution project.